-1.1 Comment on the proposal to procure two new contracts for major works delivery programmes

-1.2 Comment on the proposal to delegate authority for award of the above contracts to the Corporate Director of Adults, Housing and Health in consultation with the Portfolio Holder for Housing.

-2. Introduction and Background
+- 1. Recommendation(s): - 1.1 Approve the procurement of two new contracts for major works delivery programmes. - 1.2 Approve delegated authority for award of the above contracts to the Corporate Director of Adults, Housing and Health in consultation with the Portfolio Holder for Housing. - 2.
+Introduction and Background